-Prior to submission of a subdivision application, applicants shall arrange a pre-application conference with the Town Planner and Code Enforcement Officer.
-A proposed plan shall be provided by the applicant which shows the original parcel to be subdivided and the number of lots and road design proposed for the subdivision.
-At the conclusion of this meeting, the Code Enforcement Officer shall classify the proposed project as either a minor or major subdivision.
+Prior to submission of a subdivision application, Aapplicants shall arrange a preapplication conference with the Town Planner and Code Enforcement Officer.
+A proposed plan shall be provided by the Aapplicant which shows the original parcel to be subdivided and the number of lots and road design proposed for the subdivision.
+At the conclusion of this meeting, the Code Enforcement Officer shall classify the proposed project as either a minor or major Subdivision.
+SubdivisionSubdivision.